SoPat712/TrackCovid19/README.md

 The code is not the most well-written, but will provide you with a sense of understanding as to how it works, as the code itself is not very complicated

-# Downloading the app on your own
+# Downloading the app onto your own (Android)phone

 In order to download the app on your own, you will need to navigate to my release page, [which I will link here](https://github.com/souravp712/TrackCovid19/releases/tag/v1.0) ~~, or you can wait for the approval of the app to the Google Play Store.~~

+Then click on TrackCovid19APK, and it will then be installed onto your phone.
+You may need to accept some permissions in order for the app to be installed.
+Then click install, and the app will be installed onto your own Android device